-Unlike the Suzuki triple clamp I used on Bultakenstein, the Ninja 1000R triples are aluminum.
+Unlike the Suzuki triple clamp I used on Bultakenstein, the Yamaha Venture triples are aluminum.
 That means that the steel steering stem is simply pressed in, not welded.
 No grinding needed, or re-welding later; all that’s needed is a couple of visits to the shop press.
-Also, unlike the Suzuki assembly, the Kawasaki stem has to be pressed out downward, out the bottom of the clamp, thanks to a retaining snap ring at the bottom.
+Also, unlike the Suzuki assembly, the Yamaha stem has to be pressed out downward, out the bottom of the clamp, thanks to a retaining snap ring at the bottom.
 Luckily, I was able to verify which way it needed to go from other people’s online discussions, so I didn’t screw anything up.

 Now I need to make a custom steering stem to fit the diameter and spacing of the bearing cups in the Benelli frame.
 That will take more careful dimensioning than I have attempted so far, as well as cutting some very fine threads on my lathe, also something I haven’t done before.